Investigation 01

 7. Outcome & Next Steps

-The core pipeline architecture works end-to-end: inputs → async job → multi-section AI analysis → HTML report → PDF → email delivery.
-The architecture is production-capable, though two known issues remain in the backlog: the rankability section falls back to a generic response when SERP comparison data is unavailable, and the report doesn't always reflect the exact number of competitors selected during setup.
-Both are documented and scoped — not architectural, just unfinished.
+Two known issues remain in the backlog: the rankability section falls back to a generic response when SERP comparison data is unavailable, and the report does not always reflect the exact number of competitors selected during setup.
+Both are scoped and documented.
+They are implementation gaps, not architectural blockers.